WhatsARanjit/get_shows/README.md

 # get_shows.rb

 This is a script designed to manage a list of shows, and grab them off your favorite torrent site.
+The scripts expects a standard RSS format for torrent listings.
+See `sample.xml` as an example.

 # Command line
 ```